sadihakan/dummy-dump/README.md

 	dd.Check().Import()
 }
 ```
-* How to import database
+* How to export database
 ```go

 package main